 The Terms of Reference for the Group were updated in 2016 and it continues to meet 3/4 times per year.

 Date of next meeting : to be confirmed

-The Equalities and Diversity Network: The Equalities Network has only had one meeting this year.
-This is due to changes within the local authorities and also at the Equalities and Human Rights Commission, which has supported the Network for the past 8 years.
+The Equalities and Diversity Network: The Equalities Network meets on a quarterly basis.
+The Equalities and Human Rights Commission, which has supported the Network for the past 9 years.